 Source: https://defensiblespace.org/house-maintain/

-The first five feet from your home is the most important.
+The first five feet around your home are the most important.
 Keeping the area closest to buildings, structures, and decks clear will prevent embers from igniting materials that can spread the fire to your home.

 Why?
 The majority of homes lost to wildfire are ignited by flying embers.
 Embers can travel miles ahead of the active front of wildfires.